orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 The C-MOVE SCP can be invoked as follows::

-  $ movescu localhost 4242 -aem TARGET -aec LL -aet ORTHANC -S -k QueryRetrieveLevel=IMAGE -k StudyInstanceUID=1.2.3.4
+  $ movescu localhost 4242 -aem TARGET -aec SOURCE -aet MOVESCU -S -k QueryRetrieveLevel=IMAGE -k StudyInstanceUID=1.2.3.4

 The C-MOVE request above would print the following information in the Orthanc logs::